kurtosis-tech/kurtosis/docs/docs/sdk.md

 Errors can be of three kind:

-* Interpretation error: these errors happens before Kurtosis was able to execute the script.
+* Interpretation error: these errors happen before Kurtosis was able to execute the script.
 It typically means there's a syntax error in the provided Starlark code.
 The error message should point the users to where the code is incorrect.

-* Validation error: these errors happens after interpretation was successful, but before the execution actually started in Kurtosis.
+* Validation error: these errors happen after interpretation was successful, but before the execution actually started in Kurtosis.
 Before starting the execution, Kurtosis runs some validation on the instructions that are about to be executed.
 The error message should contain more information on which instruction is incorrect.

-* Execution error: these errors happens during the execution of the script against Kurtosis engine.
+* Execution error: these errors happen during the execution of the script against Kurtosis engine.
 More information is available in the error message.

 StarlarkRunProgress
 -------------------